-- Quarry Ridge is a free park located just 5 min from downtown Madison in Fitchburg, WI.
-Quarry Ridge features only two miles of trail but is unique in the opportunity it provides.
+This free park is located just five minutes from downtown Madison in Fitchburg, WI.
+Quarry Ridge features two miles of unique trails.

-- Badger Prairie Park* is popular among cyclo-cross riders and is ideal if you're interested in getting into mountain biking, but aren't sure what you are ready for.
+This park is popular among cyclo-cross riders and is ideal if you're interested in getting into mountain biking and are new to the sport.
 It is located in Verona, just 15 minutes from Madison.

-- Cam-Rock Park* is 25 minutes from Madison, located between Rockdale and Cambridge along the Koshkonong Creek.
+Cam-Rock is 25 minutes from Madison, located between Rockdale and Cambridge along the Koshkonong Creek.
 These six miles of trail feature some of the most technical singletrack in the area.

-*Permits are required at Cam-Rock County Park and Badger Prairie County Park and can be purchased at the parks or on-line at www.reservedane.com/permits.
+*Permits are required at Cam-Rock County Park and Badger Prairie County Park and can be purchased at the parks or online.

 BIKING & HIKING TRAILS

-- The Capital City Trail is an asphalt trail that connects with the Military Ridge State Trail and with Madison's Southwest Path, part of Badger State Trail that eventually will go to the Illinois border.
-Nine miles of it go through the scenic Capital Springs State Recreation Area.
+This asphalt trail connects with the Military Ridge State Trail and with Madison's Southwest Path, and is part of Badger State Trail that eventually will go to the Illinois border.
+Nine miles go through the scenic Capital Springs State Recreation Area.
 There is a $4 fee for biking the trail, taken by an honor system at a station at the end of the trail.

-- Military Ridge State Trail is 40-mile packed dirt trail that connects Madison to Dodgeville, by way of the communities of Ridgeway, Barneveld, Blue Mounds, Mount Horeb, Riley, Klevenville, and Verona.
+This 40-mile packed dirt trail connects Madison to Dodgeville by way of the communities of Ridgeway, Barneveld, Blue Mounds, Mount Horeb, Riley, Klevenville, and Verona.

-- Glacial Drumlin State Trail stretches for 52 miles through farmlands and glacial topography.
-The trail travels through ten small towns from Cottage Grove to Waukesha.
+Stretching for 52 miles through farmlands and glacial topography, this trail travels through ten small towns from Cottage Grove to Waukesha.
 The trail is on an abandoned rail corridor, except for a 1.5-mile section northeast of Jefferson, between State Highway 26 and County Highway Y, which uses public roads as the trail route.
 The smooth surface of the trail is crushed packed limestone until 13 miles from Waukesha where it becomes asphalt.

-- Badger State Trail is a 40-mile trail from Madison to the Illinois State line that connects to the Capital City, Military Ridge, and Sugar River state trails.
-It also connects to the Madison bikeway system; Capital Springs and New Glarus Woods state parks; Albany State Wildlife Area; Ice Age National Scenic Trail; 13 communities in southern Wisconsin and northern Illinois; and numerous local parks.
+Named after the state animal, this 40-mile trail goes from Madison to the Illinois State line, and connects to the Capital City, Military Ridge, and Sugar River state trails.
+It also connects to the Madison bikeway system, Capital Springs and New Glarus Woods state parks, Albany State Wildlife Area, Ice Age National Scenic Trail, 13 communities in southern Wisconsin and northern Illinois, and numerous local parks.